psahni/aws_saa_prep/9_AWS_Fundamentals_RDS_Auroa_Elastic_Cache.md

 * Reduce the fail over time by 66%
 * Enforce IAM auth, stores the credentials in AWS Secret Manager
 * It is not public.
 It is accessed via VPC.
+* This reduces the failover time by up to 66% and keeps connection actives for your applications (Quiz)

 ### Amazon Elastic Cache Overview
 * RDS is for managed RDBMS